-If you choose sewer pipe lining in West Chester, PA, we will start by removing scale buildup and roots inside the pipe.
+If you choose sewer pipe lining, we will start by removing scale buildup and roots inside the pipe.
 To do this we use special de-scaling and cleaning equipment which is operated while viewing the cleaning with a camera to make sure the equipment is focused on where the cleaning is needed.
 We then flush the piping clean and take our measurements for the new pipe liner.
 The liner is a felt tube that is impregnated with epoxy to a very specific thickness to ensure it meets the code requirements for strength when cured.
 The liner is turned inside out as it is installed so the wet epoxy side is against the old pipe and the dry side is on the inside.
 Then a calibration bladder is installed inside the liner.
 That calibration bladder is inflated to push the liner tight against the old pipe until the epoxy hardens.
 To help the epoxy harden hot water is circulated through the bladder from a portable water heater.
 Once the epoxy has been cooked enough to make it hard, the calibration bladder is removed and the newly lined pipe is put back into operation.

 What Are the Advantages of Trenchless Piping?

-Cast iron pipe lining in West Chester, PA, is today’s top solution for rehabilitating cracked, broken, and leaking cast iron pipes — and not just in buried sewer lines.
+Cast iron pipe lining is today’s top solution for rehabilitating cracked, broken, and leaking cast iron pipes — and not just in buried sewer lines.
 Inside cast iron piping running under floors, behind walls, and in ceilings can be lined as well.
 So pipe lining (CIPP) saves not only your landscaping and brick sidewalk from excavation, but it also saves you the restoration expense of fixing walls and floors and such inside your home.
 Furthermore, it saves you the aggravation of having your home turned into a mess while all that access work is being done, not to mention it saves you the cost of that extra work that comes with a traditional repair.